JuliaGraphs/MultilayerGraphs.jl/README.md

 ## Usage

 Here we are going to synthetically illustrate some of the main features of MultilayerGraphs.jl.
-For a more comprehensive exploration of the package features and functionalities we strongly recommend consulting the package [documentation](https://juliagraphs.org/MultilayerGraphs.jl).
+For a more comprehensive exploration of the package functionalities we strongly recommend consulting the package [documentation](https://juliagraphs.org/MultilayerGraphs.jl).

 Let's begin by importing the necessary dependencies and setting the relevant constants.